Alcoholism and Boundaries: My Experience

 Alcoholism runs in both my parent’s families.
-My parents were alcoholics and my brother and sister were alcoholics.
+My parents were abusive alcoholics and my brother and sister were alcoholics.
 My mother died at the age of thirty four of alcohol related problems and dad died at the age of forty nine.
 My brother and sister have both been drink free for over twenty years.
 I could never handle alcohol and if I drank it I would always end up paralytic drunk and in some bad situations.
 I gave up drinking more than a glass a beer a year a long time ago.

 I waited until I was too ill to cope with my adult daughter’s behaviour, demands and verbal abuse before I set clear boundaries.
 I wish I had set clear boundaries twenty years ago and then I might have enjoyed life more.
 Please don’t make the same mistake of putting up with abuse for years before setting a boundary.

 You deserve to feel good.
 Have good strong boundaries and stick to them at all cost because you don’t deserve to feel bad because of someone else’s choices.
 Set strong boundaries out of love for yourself and your loved one and take care of your own physical and mental health.

 A boundary is the invisible line you set and you do not allow others to cross it.
 I recommend that if you are in an abusive relationship with someone you love, set boundaries of acceptable behaviour.
-For me a boundary is a psychological barrier put in place to my physical and mental health, to protect me from the effects of constant verbal abuse from my daughter.
-It tells my daughter what behaviour I will not accept from her or anyone. my boundaries might be different to your boundary needs.
+For me a boundary is a psychological barrier put in place to protect my physical and mental health, to protect me from the effects of constant verbal abuse from my daughter.
+It tells my daughter what behaviour I will not accept from her or anyone.
+My boundaries might be different to your boundary needs.

 ‘I love you but will no longer be in your life or around you while you are drinking.
 I will no longer take your abuse and disrespectful name calling and I will not accept the blame for your drinking.
 I will no longer be your emotional punch bag because I don’t deserve it.
 I will no longer put up with your threats, lies and manipulation.
 I will no longer walk on eggshells for fear of upsetting you.
 I will no longer sacrifice my self esteem by listening to you calling me names.
 I refuse to watch you destroy your life and the lives of those around you because of your alcoholism.
 I want you to be responsible for your own behaviour and apologise for all the horrible things you say to me.
 I love you and I am going to keep my distance while you drink’.

 ‘I need to be in an honest, trusting, safe and loving relation with myself and with you.
 I have to think of my health and the health of our family.
 I have to move on from the pain that alcoholism brings and learn to take care of my own physical and mental health.
 I need to let go of feelings of fear, anger, sadness, guilt and shame that alcoholism has brought into my life.
 I need to find peace in my heart and happiness in my life because I deserve to be happy too.

 I felt guilty when I first set boundaries.
 I was afraid of hurting my daughter’s feelings and was afraid she would think I did not love her.
 I felt selfish as if it was wrong to protect myself and my other children from constant verbal abuse.
 Withdrawal of my support was not easy to do at the beginning but it gets easier because I know that it is the right thing to do.
 I was also afraid she would use the boundary as a reason for drinking and then tell me, like she often does, ‘It’s was your fault I got drunk mum!’